anneglienke/101_terraform/README.md

 ---

 # Terraform 101
-This repository builds AWS IAM User Groups, Roles, Policies and Attachments; S3 buckets; Glue Crawler and Athena.
+This repository creates the following resources on AWS: IAM User Groups, Roles, Policies and Attachments; S3 buckets; Glue Crawler and Athena.
 It also builds and tests what's been createad with a Github Actions workflow.

 ## Table of Contents